TakeItUpWithGod/NFL-Predictions/README.md

 Current predictions before today's games:
   - Neural Network: WAS beats PHI; BUF beats KC
   - Random Forest: PHI beats WAS; KC beats BUF

+* Update at 9:15 PM- both the predictions made by the random forest were correct.